pymc-devs/pytensor/doc/extending/creating_an_op.rst

 We call ``utt.assert_allclose(expected_value, value)`` to compare NumPy ndarray.This raise an error message with more information.
-Also, the default tolerance can be changed with the Pytensor flags ``config.tensor__cmp_sloppy`` that take values in 0, 1 and 2.
+Also, the default tolerance can be changed with the PyTensor flags ``config.tensor__cmp_sloppy`` that take values in 0, 1 and 2.
 The default value do the most strict comparison, 1 and 2 make less strict comparison.